CiscoLives/LTRATO-2001/_sources/tasks/task5/step3.rst.txt

         :width: 75%
         :align: center

 #.
-Expand Step #4 and Step #6 to view the output execution for "show ip route summary" of existing route count on the device before and after clearing routes on step #5 to make sure they are back in a good operating state.
+Expand Step #4 and Step #6 to view the output execution for "show ip route summary" of existing route count on the device before and after clearing routes on Step #5 to make sure they are back in a good operating state.

     .. image:: images/cxtm-test-case-configure-automation-run-history-log-html-expand-2.png
         :width: 75%